 To perform (Trio) Exome Diagnostics, the patient (and possibly relatives) needs to attend genetic counseling according the German Gendiagnostikgesetz (GenDG).

-Enrichment of coding regions as well as flanking intronic regions (+/-10 bp) is accomplished by use of the in solution technology from Agilent (SureSelectXT Human All Exon V7) to guarantee an even distribution of reads.
+Enrichment of coding regions as well as flanking intronic regions (+/-10 bp) are accomplished by use of the in-solution technology from Agilent (SureSelectXT Human All Exon V7) to guarantee an even distribution of reads.
 High-throughput sequencing is carried out by the Illumina HiSeq platform.

 Material: 3-5 ml EDTA-Blood or 5 µg genomic DNA.